mghpcc-projects/user_level_slurm_reservations/README.md

 both the Slurm partition and the HIL partition simultaneously, in advance of any reservation and release operations.

-In the Slurm partition, nodes marked with the HIL property and perhaps otherwise designated by system administration may be thought of as either available for loan to HIL, or actually on loan to a HIL and either available for use in a HIL end user project, or in use in a HIL end user project:
+In the Slurm domain and more specifically in a Slurm partition, nodes marked with the ```HIL``` property and perhaps otherwise designated by system administration may be thought of as either available for loan to HIL, or actually on loan to a HIL and either available for use in a HIL end user project, or in use in a HIL end user project:

   * Nodes which have been placed in a Slurm HIL reservation may be considered as on loan to HIL.
 They may exist in the HIL free pool